 The dissertation proposal for the manuscript-style dissertation involves additional considerations and requirements.
-The written proposal should include a complete literature review, another manuscript that is partially complete, and a description of plans for the remaining manuscript(s).
-The proposal should be introduced by a 10 to 15-page introduction or integrative statement, describing the conceptual and theoretical linkages among all three manuscripts.
+The written proposal should include a complete manuscript (i.e., literature review), another manuscript that is partially complete (i.e., study proposal), and a description of plans for the remaining manuscript.
+In addition, the proposal should be introduced by a 10 to 15-page introduction or integrative statement, describing the conceptual and theoretical linkages among all three manuscripts..
+The page length does not include references, tables, and figures.

-Further, a timetable should be included that details the completion and planned submission of each paper to a peer-reviewed journal.
+Further, a timetable should be included that details the completion and planned submission of each paper to a peerreviewed journal.
 The proposal meeting typically presents the rationale and logic for each of the three papers.
 The dissertation committee chair and the dissertation committee will ultimately determine the details of the proposal defense.
 A successful proposal defense entails:

-- Approval to conduct a manuscript-style dissertation instead of a traditional dissertation; - Approval of the existing manuscript that will constitute part of the dissertation or approval of revisions to the existing manuscripts; - Approval of the proposed work for the final manuscript(s); - Review and approval of the scholar's role on each of the manuscripts that comprise the dissertation.
+- Approval to conduct a manuscript-style dissertation instead of a traditional dissertation; - Approval of the existing manuscript that will constitute part of the dissertation or approval of revisions to the existing manuscripts; - Approval of the proposed work for the final manuscript(s); - Review and approval of the scholar's role in each of the manuscripts that comprise the dissertation.